New Minimum Energy Efficiency Standards (MEES) have been introduced

-MEES (Minimum Energy Efficiency Standards) is almost upon us on with the 1st April 2018 as the date of implementation, which means landlords must ensure their buy-to-let meets minimum standards.
+MEES (Minimum Energy Efficiency Standards) were implemented on 1st April 2018, which means landlords must ensure their buy-to-let meets minimum standards.

 What are the Minimum Efficiency Energy Standards (MEES)?